Omar-M-Abdelbary/RAG-system/README.md

-RAG System with FAISS for Vector Search
+RAG with FAISS
-This project implements a Retrieval-Augmented Generation (RAG) system using FAISS as a vector database for efficient similarity search.
-The system retrieves relevant text chunks based on user queries and integrates them into a language model response.
+This project uses FAISS as a vector database to store and retrieve text embeddings.
+It takes user queries, finds the most relevant text from a dataset, and returns the results.

-Features
-Vector Database: Uses FAISS (Facebook AI Similarity Search) for efficient nearest neighbor search.

-Embeddings: Utilizes Ollama to generate embeddings from text.

 Technologies Used
-FAISS (Facebook AI Similarity Search) – Vector database
+FAISS – Vector database for similarity search

-Ollama – Embedding and language model
+Ollama – Embedding model

+NumPy – For numerical operations

+How It Works
+Loads a text dataset and converts it into embeddings.

+Stores the embeddings in FAISS.

+Takes a user query and converts it into an embedding.

+Searches FAISS for similar results and returns the top matches.